Bochet & Brewing Sugars - Reduction and Browning

 There are many modern bochet methods, storing in a heated space for slow darkening and maillard development, pressure cooking, the "crockpot" method, this article focuses on heating to the candy hard-crack phase and holding, a refinement of a cauldron of boiling honey over a fire.

-Typically, Bochet falls into the "Experimental" mead category, but if using only honey, can also potentially be placed in Traditional.
-Blending back raw honey to the bocheted honey before fermentation helps tremendously to return aromatics and pure honey character to the mead.
+Typically, Bochet falls into the "Experimental" mead category, but if using only honey, can also potentially be placed in Traditional if blended back to the same raw honeys to add just a touch of flavor and color.
+Blending back raw honey to the bocheted honey before fermentation helps to return appropriate aromatics and pure honey character to the mead.
+However, the flavors should support the declared honey varietal, even wildflower.

-Bocheted honey pairs extremely well with dark stone fruits and warm spices and can often be that little something that pushed a great recipe into a stellar one.
+Bocheted honey pairs extremely well with dark stone fruits and warm spices and can often be that little something that pushes a great recipe into a stellar one.

 A Note about Belgian Candi Sugar

 Belgian Candi Sugar and British Brewing Sugars have a long, but more modern path.
-Both are also used both in brewing and in candy and baking.
-There has been quite a bit of misinformation, likely due to protecting proprietary recipes and processes, and those Belgian Candi chunks from most brew supplies are really not the same, or at the least, don't have the added water to create a syrup.
+Both are also used both in brewing, candy making, and baking.
+There has been quite a bit of misinformation, likely due to protecting proprietary recipes and processes, and those Belgian Candi chunks from most brew supplies are really not the same, or at the least, don't have the added water to create a syrup, and are not truly inverted.

 The color variations are the result of time spent browning under heat and acid conditions.
 I've had good results using a blend of white sugar and light brown sugar, but also have used demonara and even piloncillo sugars to emphasize different flavors.